Pin It!

 How to Store Leftovers

-Definitely!
-This cheesecake lasts for up to 2 months in the freezer, if stored properly.
-First, place the entire cheesecake or individual slices on a baking sheet and freeze until the cheesecake is firm.
-Next, transfer the cheesecake to a freezer-safe container and store it.
+• Freezer: First, place the entire cheesecake or individual slices on a baking sheet and freeze until the cheesecake is firm.
+Next, transfer the cheesecake to a freezer-safe container and keep it frozen for up to 2 months.
 Thaw it overnight in the fridge before serving.

 Print